giraciopide/shellcheck-maven-plugin/README.md

     * requiring external tools makes the build less self-contained

-For embedded and download resolution at plugin execution time, the "resolved" binary is copied to `${project.buid.directory}/shellcheck-plugin/shellcheck` and the invoked.
+For embedded and download resolution at plugin execution time, the "resolved" binary is copied to `${project.buid.directory}/shellcheck-plugin/shellcheck` and then invoked.

 Optionally the plugin can be configured to fail the build if warnings are found (i.e. on non-zero shellcheck exit code) with the `failBuildIfWarnings` property.